Ellesworthy History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Ellesworthy first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in Cambridgeshire, where they derived their name from the place-name Elsworth.
 The place-name is derived from the Old English personal name Eli and worth, an Old English word for farm.
 The place-name translated literally as Eli's farm.
-CITATION[CLOSE]

 Early Origins of the Ellesworthy family